natar-io/Papart-examples/papart-examples/DepthCamera/PlaneSetCalibration/README.md

 ![interface](https://github.com/potioc/Papart-examples/blob/master/papart-examples/DepthCamera/PlaneSetCalibration/planesetcalibration_interface)

 The interface contains a slider PlaneUP (top left), a toggle button UseAR (left) and a Save button (bottom left).
-You can also see 4 draggables items that represents the four angles of the calibrating sheet.
+You can also see 4 draggables items that should be dragged to represent the four angles of the calibration sheet.

 There are two modes: a mode using only the color camera feed, and a mode displaying the depth data from the kinect with color added.
+Use the toggle button UseAR to switch between modes.

+**Important**: We recommend to choose the mode depending on physical and luminosity parameters: for example the Kinect Depth Mode is not very performant with low luminosity and black materials ; whereas the AR mode use the color camera and adds depth data above it so it can be used to set touch on black screens for example.

-##Mode Augmented Reality
+##Augmented Reality Mode

 ![interface](https://github.com/potioc/Papart-examples/blob/master/papart-examples/DepthCamera/PlaneSetCalibration/planesetcalibration_ar)

-##Mode Standard
+In this mode we only display the color camera feed, and the depth data inside the calibration rectangle.
+You can put any 3D object on the calibration sheet to compare heights between the planar surface and items above it.
+Use the slider bar to calibrate the kinect: usually the planar surface you want to configure for tactile interaction is red, and the 3D items above it are whiter.

+##Kinect Depth Mode

 ![interface](https://github.com/potioc/Papart-examples/blob/master/papart-examples/DepthCamera/PlaneSetCalibration/planesetcalibration_depth)